SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 * There may be additional clickable sections after the attachments menu.
 These have been added via, **[visualisation plugins](https://github.com/SynBioHub/Plugin-Visual-Seqviz)** and they're as follows:

-1. **iGEM main page**,
+	* **iGEM main page**,

-2. **iGEM design page** and
+	* **iGEM design page** and

-3. **iGEM experience page**.
+	* **iGEM experience page**.

-4. Then, we have a section, titled **Member of these collection**, which displays the collection, of which that particular record is a part of.
+	* Then, we have a section, titled **Member of these collection**, which displays the collection, of which that particular record is a part of.

-6. Then is the section that contains, **Sequence Visualisation** of that particular resource.
+	* Then is the section that contains, **Sequence Visualisation** of that particular resource.
 Finally, we have the **component sankey** and the **component bar**.
 The iGEM parts are plugins, hence they are not part of every instance and the Sequence Visualization, Sankey, and Component bar are additional plugins, hence they've been explained in detail [here](https://github.com/SynBioHub/Plugin-Visual-Seqviz).

 ### 2.2 Downloading the Information
 Once you would've navigated successfully to the records's home page, there would be a download option on the left, in a dropdown format.

-Following are the types in which you can download the collection:
+Following are the types of formats that you may be able to download a record:

+**Note: Not all the record types may be downloaded in all formats.**

  |  Type             | Description  |
     |-------------------|--------------|